nherriot/ansible_works/myPlatforms/chapter4-creating-first-playbook.md

 There is already a file created in this directory which is called 'simple_playbook_4.yml.
 In the simple_playbook_4.yml file it has exactly the same content for tasks as the previous version.
 This file however includes different variable files.
-It pulls in to variable files within the /vars/ directory:
+It pulls variables from files within the /vars/ directory:

 		vars_files:
 			- vars/project_variables_no_passwords.yml
 			- vars/protected_vars.yml

-The first variable file 'project_variables_no_passwords.yml' contains the same as the previous version execpt for:
+The variable file 'project_variables_no_passwords.yml' we are using does not contain:

 * cmsuser_password
 * adminuser_password
 * db_password

 The second file 'protected_vars.yml' is an encrypted file, which has been encrypted by ansible-vault.
 To run this ansible file you have to pass the ansible vault password.
 There are many ways to do this, but for the purpose of this tutorial we will pass it as a command line parameter.
 Hence to run this ansible script use the normal 'ansible-playbook'